jlperla/web-academic/content/post/ubc-course-advice/index.md

 2.  **MATH 200:** Calculus 3
     *   Multivariate calculus includes some useful tools (e.g. lagrangians, linear approximations, and more on limits) but most of the course is spent on material more useful for considering physical systems (e.g. double and triple integrals, cross-products, geometry of cylinders).
     *   So, relative to something like **MATH 221** or **MATH 302**, for economics students there is a lot of wasted time that could have been spent on learning better abstract concepts to me at least.
-    *   That said, it is a pre-requisite for more advanced math classes so if you want to take further classes you do not have a choice.
+    *   That said, it is a pre-requisite for more advanced math and CS classes so if you want to take further classes you do not have a choice.
-3.  **MATH 302:**  Introduction to Probability
-    *   Since so much of economics, statistics, and machine learning is statistical, this class is directly useful and good for developing mathematical sophistication.
-    *   It requires **MATH 200** as a pre-requisite to make sure you have had sufficient practice.
-    *   This class would be an easy class for most math majors, and a challenge but within-reach class for most economic majors with the prerequisites.
 3.  **MATH 220:** Mathematical Proofs
     *   This is a great class to help you develop more formal mathematical reasoning, but it won't give you tools like **MATH 302** or **MATH 221** would
     *   I would only recommend this class if you are interested in doing more serious classes or want to signal to graduate schools that you are mathematically sophisticated.
     *   The math department uses this to filter out students for more advanced classes, so you need to work hard to get grades.
+4.  **MATH 302:**  Introduction to Probability
+    *   Since so much of economics, statistics, and machine learning is statistical, this class is directly useful and good for developing mathematical sophistication.
+    *   It requires **MATH 200** as a pre-requisite to make sure you have had sufficient practice.
+    *   This class would be an easy class for most math majors, and a challenge but within-reach class for most economic majors with the prerequisites.
-4.  **MATH 319**: Introduction to Real Analysis
+5.  **MATH 319**: Introduction to Real Analysis
     *   Real analysis is essential math for a large number of applications, and is a good signal to graduate schools of your mathematical sophistication.
     *   There is also a class **MATH 320** but I think you probably want to avoid it, as the course is intended more for honours students.
 If you have background to do well in that class, you won't need the advice of this webpage in the first place
     *   Even though **MATH 319** is a more gentle introduction to this material, they still tend to grade these types of courses fairly harshly and you would need to work very hard to get a good grade.